ordina-jworks/ordina-jworks.github.io/_posts/2020-09-30-ghelamco-alert.md

 ```
 Several things are happening in this file:
 * We dynamically inject the image name and version in our cicd pipeline into the  **${ecr.imageTag}** field.
-* We run our container in priviled mode as this is needed to access the RPI's native interface to control our alert light through GPIO with wiringPi.
+* We run our container in privileged mode as this is needed to access the RPIs native interface to control our alert light through GPIO with wiringPi.
 * We expose our application port 8080 to the outside world.
 * We mount our AWS credentials and H2 database as volumes from the RPI host system.

-This sums up all the steps we took to setup our backend project onto the RPI device.
+This sums up all the steps we took to set up our backend project onto the RPI device.
-We now have a RPI device that is registered as an edge device and a greengrass core in AWS.
+We now have an RPI device that is registered as an edge device and a greengrass core in AWS.
 This now ensures that our device is (semi) managed by AWS as greengrass and docker compose are in charge of orchestrating our deployments onto the device.
-It's not perfect, but it's a hell of a lot better then having nothing.
+It's not perfect, but it's a hell of a lot better than having nothing.

 ## Frontend web application

 ### Introduction
 To get data from our RPI into our web application we needed a way to connect to our H2 database on the RPI.
-It would be pretty complex to setup our RPI device to be accessible from the internet so we chose to build a backend in AWS to function as a proxy for our RPI backend application.
+It would be pretty complex to set up our RPI device to be accessible from the internet, so we chose to build a backend in AWS to function as a proxy for our RPI backend application.
 This allows us to use this proxy backend in AWS to access the data from our RPI device and send new commands to update existing data on the RPI.
 More about this backend in the serverless part.
 First let's take a look into our frontend application.